Jonathon-Fleming/ToxPi-GIS/README.md

   * Ensure slices and weights are in proper corresponding order
   * Ensure an equidistant coordinate system is used and basemap coordinate is set properly, else ToxPi figures may be skewed

+**Utilities Folder:**
+This folder contains python scripts that may be useful for data manipulation and formatting requirements.
+They can be run by changing the file path within the script to reference the file to be altered and then running the script.

-**Sharing Instructions:**
+**Visualization Instructions:**
+(Discuss paths here, need to finalize what these are and the best way to present these)

+**Temporary Stuff that was left in case its useful for other sections, will be deleted when done or used elsewhere** **Sharing Instructions:**
 * Using ArcGIS Pro:
   * Open lyrx file in ArcGIS Pro